lvoytek/ubuntu-maintainers-handbook/ProposedMigration.md

 an [`update-excuse` bug](#bug-reports-for-migration-problems) will help to coordinate.

-On the other hand, all these are good hints but you don't have to worry too much about where to start; the Update Excuses page is like a wool sweater in that whichever thread you start pulling, you'll end up unravelling the whole affair.
+On the other hand, all these are good hints but you don't have to worry or feel blocked too much about where to start; the Update Excuses page is like a wool sweater in that whichever thread you start pulling, you'll end up unravelling the whole affair.

 ## Bug reports for migration problems